madhu-1999/Interviews/AWS/Amazon VPC.md

 	+ Assigning public IP to instance on launch can be overriden by a feature flag during instance launch configuration.
 + AWS charges for all public IPv4 addresses.
 + It is assigned from a pool of public IP addresses, not associated with the VPC.
-	+ When instance is stopped/terminated, released back into the pool.
-This is why public IP of instances is dynamic.
+	+ When instance is stopped/terminated, the public IP is released back into the pool.
+This is why public IP of instances are dynamic.
 + If enabled, instance receives a public DNS hostname that resolves to
 	+ public IP address, if outside VPC
 	+ private IP address, if inside VPC